-BA and BMus, Oberlin College; MA, University of California at Berkeley; PhD, University of Michigan.
+BA and BM, Oberlin College; MA, University of California at Berkeley; PhD, University of Michigan.

 Jeffrey Magee teaches courses and writes about music in the United States in the belief that all students should become more aware of the diverse musical idioms and values of the country where they've chosen to live and study.
 His research has explored jazz, popular song, and musical theater.
 He is the author of The Uncrowned King of Swing: Fletcher Henderson and Big Band Jazz (Oxford, 2005), which won the Irving Lowens Award for Best Book in American Music from the Society for American Music, as well as an award for excellence in Historical Recorded Sound Research from the Association for Recorded Sound Collections.
 His second book, Irving Berlin's American Musical Theater (Oxford, 2012), was supported as a We the People Project of the National Endowment for the Humanities (NEH) and was runner-up for the Lowens Award.
 His book-in-progress Gypsy and the American Dream is under contract for publication in Oxford University Press's Broadway Legacies Series and will include interview excerpts with Stephen Sondheim and others involved in Gypsy's original production.